High Tech High charter schools: Teacher hiring and support

 After an initial pre-screening of application materials, prospective teachers are invited to attend a day-long hiring “Bonanza” on a High Tech High school.
 In addition to touring the schools and mingling with prospective co-workers, they implement an hour-long lesson to class of students.
 Students are integral to the hiring process at High Tech High.
 Not only do they offer their feedback on the demonstration lesson, but they are invited to read and engage in a discussion with applicants on a sensitive, but relevant, topic as current High Tech High educators observe.
 Hiring is competitive, and many vie for spots that open annually.
 Although High Tech High is publicly funded, it operates under its own board of directors, and thus can create its own hiring process.
 Directors of the school's campuses take teacher and student feedback into account, along with their current school needs, when offering candidates a position.
-High Tech High teachers are contracted for one year and do not receive tenure, nor do they have a teacher's union.
+High Tech High teachers are contracted for one year and do not receive tenure, nor do they have a teachers' union.

 On April 20, 2021, teacher representatives presented their intent to unionize to site directors on all 16 High Tech High campuses.
 In response, CEO Rasheed Meadows cancelled promised raises, retained representation, and fired a teacher who helped organize the unionization effort.

+In February 2023, High Tech Education Collective ratified its first contract as a union, which supports the teachers of High Tech charter schools.
+They aim to increase funding for retaining staff to provide equity in pay and cost of living.
+Teachers are attracted to the project-based learning but have to design the curriculum themselves.